lars-derichter/study-smarter-with-ai-for-programmers/slides.md

 As ChatGPT, I can act as the “rubber duck”:

-- I won’t solve the problem for your students.
+- I won’t solve the problem for you.
-- I’ll ask clarifying questions that help them reason through the issue.
+- I’ll ask clarifying questions that help you reason through the issue.
-- I’ll encourage them to articulate their intention, assumptions, and understanding of each part of the code.
+- I’ll encourage you to articulate their intention, assumptions, and understanding of each part of the code.

 This helps build independence and problem-solving skills rather than providing answers outright.